 /S/ FRANKLIN D. ROOSEVELT

 Swett enlisted in the United States Navy as a Seaman 2nd Class, 26 August 1941.
-He was assigned to flight training as an Aviation Cadet at NAS Corpus Christi, Texas.
+He had brown hair and blue eyes, was 5 feet, 11 inches (1.803 meters) tall and weighed 154 pounds (69.9 kilograms).
+Seaman Swett was assigned to flight training as an Aviation Cadet at NAS Corpus Christi, Texas.
 While in training, Sweet elected to serve as a U.S. Marine Corps officer.
-On completion of flight training, he was awarded the gold wings of a Naval Aviator and commissioned a Second Lieutenant, United States Marine Corps Reserve, 1 April 1942.
-He was then sent to MCAS Quantico for advanced training.
+On completion of flight training, James Swett was awarded the gold wings of a Naval Aviator and commissioned a Second Lieutenant, United States Marine Corps Reserve, 1 April 1942.
+He was then sent to MCAS Quantico at Quantico, Virginia, for advanced training.

 On the morning of 7 April 1943, Lieutenant Swett led a four-plane flight of Wildcats on a patrol, then returned to refuel at Henderson Field.
 While his fighter, Grumman F4F-4 Wildcat, Bu.
 No. 12084, was being serviced, word came of a large group of enemy aircraft approaching from the north.
 Swett and his flight joined a number of other fighters to intercept the attacking enemy aircraft.

 Unable to make it back to Henderson, Swett ditched in the ocean near Tulagi.
 The airplane quickly sank.
 It was about 25 feet (7 meters) down before Swett was able to escape from the Wildcat’s cockpit.
 He was picked up by a U.S. Coast Guard patrol boat.
-He had been slightly injured.
+Lieutenant Swett was listed as wounded in action.

 During only fifteen minutes, 2nd Lieutenant Swett destroyed seven enemy aircraft and damaged an eighth.¹ He had become an “Ace in One Day.”